firebase/genkit/docs/durable-flows.md

 );
 ```

-To enable that behaviour flow states are persisted in the flow state store which can be implemented by pluging.
+To enable that behaviour flow states are persisted in the flow state store which
+can be implemented by plugins.

-You can use the configuration to specify which persistence implementation to use when running on non-dev environment.
+You can use the configuration to specify which persistence implementation to use
+when running on non-dev environment.

 ```javascript
 configureGenkit({